London, United Kingdom

 Subjects

 You will take at least 50% of your modules (courses) from the department you are admitted to.
 You can also choose modules from other departments, subject to capacity and pre-requisites.
+If you would like to take modules from outside of your host department, you must contact the department to establish both your eligibility and the capacity for your desired modules as soon as possible, but after acceptance.

-UCL Department Restrictions: Fall 2024
+UCL Department Restrictions: Fall 2025

 Limited capacity: